-liquidity crisis for businesses, in Table 2 we focus on the liquidity position of SMEs, measuring cash holdings across sectors and firm size groups.
-We report four measures: cash amounts, the cash-to-total assets ratio, cash-to-total expenses, and cash-to-fixed costs.
+We now turn our attention to measures of ex-ante vulnerability that had the potential to exacerbate the effects of an unexpected shock such as the COVID-19 pandemic.
+Given that the COVID-19 shock has been in the first instance an acute liquidity crisis for businesses, in Table 2 we focus on the liquidity position of SMEs, measuring cash holdings across sectors and firm size groups.
+We report four measures: cash amounts, the cash to total assets ratio, cash to total expenses, and cash to fixed costs.
 The final row in the table provides statistics across the entire sample.
-SMEs held on average €930,000 of cash balances in 2019, however this masks significant skew: one half of SMEs held only €45,000 or less.
+SMEs held on average \in 930,000 of cash balances in 2019, however this masks a significant skewness across firms: one half of SMEs held only \in 45,000 or less.
 Cash was on average 24 per cent of total assets for Irish SMEs in 2019, and 15 per cent at the median.

 Perhaps the most relevant liquidity metrics for firms' survival to withstand the pandemic shock related to their capacity to cover expenses.
 SMEs had on average cash balances to cover 15 weeks of total expenditure.
 However, when focussing only on fixed costs, we see that the liquidity position of SMEs appears much more robust: SMEs had on average 161 weeks' worth of fixed costs in cash, or 31 weeks at the median.
 Interestingly, when measuring cash to expenses or cash to fixed costs, the liquidity position of SMEs is similar across sectors and firm size groups.
-One notable outlier is the Hotels and restaurants sector, in which half of SMEs had cash to cover only 18 weeks of fixed costs, or less (versus a median of 31 weeks across the SME population).
+One notable outlier is the Hotels & restaurants sector, in which half of SMEs had cash to cover only 18 weeks of fixed costs, or less (versus a median of 31 weeks across the SME population).